Fire Safety in the Bedroom

 So, since you often can’t tell just by looking, how can you be sure you are going to buy a bed that is safe and meets all the flammability regulations?

-Well firstly, be wary of buying very cheap mattresses or ones from the back of a van that may be using fake flammability labels.
-Remember the old adage – if something appears too good to be true, it usually is!
+Firstly, be wary of buying very cheap mattresses or ones from the back of a van that may be using fake flammability labels.
+Remember the adage – if something appears too good to be true, it usually is!

 Other points to consider for bedroom fire safety:

-• Check your smoke alarms regularly and replace every 10 years
+• Check your smoke alarms regularly and replace them every 10 years.

 At the NBF we champion good practice and high standards in the UK bed industry because we know everyone wants a great night’s sleep with total peace of mind.